The Negative Keyword List for Google Ads: 200+ Core Terms, 285+ Total

-Start with 200+ high-impact negative keywords, then expand with our full curated list of 285+ terms to filter irrelevant traffic and improve ROAS.
+Start with 200+ high-impact negative keywords, then expand with our full curated list of 285+ terms, organised by category, to filter irrelevant traffic and improve ROAS.
+Copy and paste straight into Google Ads, no signup.

 What are negative keywords in Google Ads?